Post by Melissa Stanton, AARP (Updated March 31):

 Less than a year after residents and AARP began advocating for a walkable crossing, the city of Austin installed a traffic light and pedestrian-controlled traffic beacon, which has made crossing the road safe and possible for people of all ages.

-Although this crosswalk success is specific to a particular intersection, the push for greater walkability is in keeping with the commitment by the city of Austin to be a member of the AARP Network of Age-Friendly Communities, a program that encourages communities to prepare for the rapid aging of the U.S. population by paying attention to the environmental, economic and social factors that influence the health and well-being of older adults.
+Although this crosswalk success is specific to a particular intersection, the push for greater walkability is in keeping with the commitment by the city of Austin as a member of the AARP Network of Age-Friendly Communities.

 An elevated pedestrian walkway at a DART (Dallas Area Rapid Transit) station was in such shoddy condition that there was a gap in the surface of the bridge.